 Along with valuable insights into the changing demands of the job market and labor statistics, Ubeya's team came across a significant disparity between the information male and female employees shared as a side-result of the employment survey.

-When asked about employment, status and position before and during the Covid-19 pandemic restrictions, male and female hourly workers shared very different answers to these questions.
+When asked about employment, status and position before and during the Covid-19 pandemic restrictions, male and female workers shared very different answers to these questions.

 What has the Covid-19-spurred unemployment crisis taught us about the gender employment gap in shift-based businesses in the United States?